Ria424/developers-animatesdk-docs/Document_object/Document84.md

 #### Description

-Method; gets the bounding rectangle of the current selection.
+Method; Gets the bounding rectangle of the current selection.
 If a selection is non-rectangular, the smallest rectangle encompassing the entire selection is returned.
 The rectangle is based on the document space or, when in edit mode, the registration point (also *origin point* or *zero point*) of the symbol being edited.

 #### Example